C-CoMP-STC/digital-microbe/R_pom_reproducible_workflow.md

-# Making anvi'o databases for R. pom
+# Making the _Ruegeria pomeroyi_ Digital Microbe

 **Author: Iva Veseli**

 **Date: August 2022**
-**(Updated: December 2022)**
+**(Updated: May 2023)**

-C-CoMP is starting an initiative to put together all the data for their model organisms into sets of easily sharable anvi'o databases.
-We are starting with _Ruegeria pomeroyi_ DSS-3, which the Moran lab has been curating for years.
+This workflow describes the generation of a Digital Microbe for _Ruegeria pomeroyi_ DSS-3, a model marine organism.
+The Moran lab has been curating data on this organism for years, and there are several datasets to be integrated via the framework we have developed using the anvi'o platform.

+We will start with generating the contigs database and importing a curated set of gene annotations.
 Zac Cooper and Christa Smith have sent me an excel spreadsheet of their annotations (`Ruegeria pomeroyi DSS-3 gene annotations - March 2021.xlsx`), as well as an external gene calls file (`DSS3_external_gene_calls.txt`).

 Note that I’m using anvi’o-dev to create the databases.
 Relevant version info: